Usmonjonova/social-media-consumer-behavior-analysis/README.md

 # social-media-consumer-behavior-analysis

+Project Overview

-End-to-end data analytics project starting from Excel data cleaning and normalization.
+This project demonstrates an end-to-end data analytics workflow, starting from raw, messy Excel data and transforming it into a clean, normalized, analytics-ready relational data model.